Managing your Canadian taxes

 Manage your tax calculations

 You can manage various settings that determine how tax is calculated on your products.
 For example, you can set whether taxes are included in your prices, whether to charge VAT on digital goods, and whether to apply tax to shipping costs.
 You manage these settings on the Taxes settings page.
 You manage these settings on the Taxes settings page.
-See Tax overrides and exemptions to learn more.
+Refer to Tax overrides and exemptions to learn more.

 Go to Settings > Taxes.